 The results also do not provide directional information on the relationship between variables; however, the results do fit with other evidence in this field.
 Whilst limited, the qualitative results also provide additional information on factors which are important for young people in feeling that they belong, providing them with additional voice.
 The self-report nature of the survey ensures that young people’s subjective views are considered, as opposed to the views of those working with them such as social workers or carers.
-Looked after children highly value peer relationships and belonging in shaping their identity whereas this is not always identified as important by social workers (McMurray et al., 2011), highlighting the importance of self-report.

 Participants within the study were matched as closely as possible, however, there were differences between groups in gender.
 Participants who reported their gender as non-binary or other were not appropriately matched due to all matched participants of the same age reporting their gender as male or female.
 This is likely to have impacted on the group means for looked after children as non-binary/other young people had lower mean scores than both male and female participants on school belonging and peer relationships, and higher scores on bullying and the SDQ.
 This is consistent with other research in which young people in the LGBTQ+ community experience higher levels of bullying and discrimination and worse mental health (Bower-Brown et al., 2021; Eisenberg et al., 2019; Fish, 2020), however the sample sizes did not allow for these findings to be explored any further within the current study.

-Considering that young people in care are at higher risk of mental health difficulties (Ford et al., 2007; Luke et al., 2018) it was surprising to find no significant differences between groups on the SDQ scale or subscales, suggesting potential selection effects.
-Within the current study those who took part were also all in the care of foster carers.
-Although their placement stability is unknown, foster care placements are associated with increased positive outcomes compared with residential care settings (Maclean & Gunion, 2003; Meltzer et al., 2003).
-That this research was not able to include the voices of those within residential care or independent living arrangement means that there is still a gap within the research in understanding the experiences of looked after children’s school belonging.
+The absence of significant group differences regarding mental health was surprising, suggesting potential selection effects.
+Foster care placements are associated with increased positive outcomes compared with residential care settings (Maclean & Gunion, 2003; Meltzer et al., 2003), and all participants in this group resided in foster care.

 Future directions

 Considering the limitations of the current study discussed above, future research could focus on addressing these limitations and expanding the research to include young people who are looked after within residential or independent living settings.

-Following initial focus groups with looked after children, questions about their placements, home moves, or previous experiences were not included within the research.
-However, within future research this may be helpful to analyse the differences between individual experiences, school belonging, and mental wellbeing variables.
-This could be achieved through caregiver report in addition to self-report from young people.
+Data young people are uncomfortable reporting, such as questions about their placements, home moves, or previous experiences were not included.
+However, with around 63-68% of children who are looked in England in Wales in 2018-2019 experiencing abuse or neglect before coming into care, and 10% of young people having three or more home placement within a year (NSPCC, 2021), inclusion of these factors may be helpful to analyse the differences between individual experiences, school belonging, and mental wellbeing variables.
+This could be assessed through caregiver report.
 Additional research with an increased sample size would be beneficial to evaluate school belonging within the wider population.
 Alternatively, given that the experiences of looked after children are diverse and complex (Luke et al., 2018) more in-depth qualitative research would be useful to better understand the importance of school belonging for looked after children and to provide more detail on specific factors which help them to feel they belong at school.

 Implications for practice